Emergent gravity from the IIB matrix model and cancellation of a cosmological constant: IIB-matrix-model calculation

-Assume that the master-field matrices $\widehat{A}^{\,\alpha}$ of the Euclidean IIB matrix model are known and that they are more or less band-diagonal (with a width $1 < \Delta N \ll N$), as suggested by exploratory numerical results~\cite{Anagnostopoulos-etal-2020} (see also the references therein for numerics based on the Lorentzian IIB matrix model).
+Assume that the master-field matrices $\widehat{A}^{\,\alpha}$ of the Euclidean IIB matrix model are known and that they are more or less band-diagonal (with a width $1 < \Delta N \ll N$), as suggested by exploratory numerical results in Refs.~\cite{KimNishimuraTsuchiya2012,NishimuraTsuchiya2019, Anagnostopoulos-etal-2020} and references therein.
 Now, let $K$ be a divisor of $N$, so that

 where both $K$ and $n$ are positive integers.
 In the master-field matrices $\widehat{A}^{\,\alpha}$ with a band-diagonal structure, consider the $K$ blocks of size $n\times n$ centered on the diagonals (with $n \gtrsim \Delta N$ and $n \ll N$) and calculate the averages of the eigenvalues of these blocks.
 The obtained averages correspond to the emergent spacetime points and are denoted